micfun123/Simplex_bot/README.md

 The Everything Discord Bot is an open-source project designed to provide a versatile set of utilities and tools for Discord servers.
 Contributions are welcome to enhance its functionality and features.

+Simplex Bot is an open-source Discord bot designed to provide a comprehensive suite of utilities and tools to enhance your Discord server experience.
+Features

+  > Moderation Tools: Manage your server efficiently with commands for muting, banning, and kicking members, server logs
+  > Fun Commands: Engage your community with games, memes, counting games, leveling and other interactive features.
+  > Utility Functions: Access useful commands like reminders, polls, and more to facilitate server activities.
+  > RSS Feed Integration: Stay updated with the latest news by integrating RSS feeds directly into your channels.
+  > Mastodon Alets: Gets a notification with every new message
+  > Customizable Prefix: Set a command prefix that suits your server's needs.
+  > And so much more...

 ## Getting Started

 If you'd like to invite the bot to your server, you can do so [here](https://discord.com/api/oauth2/authorize?client_id=902240397273743361&permissions=8&scope=bot%20applications.commands).